-The Office is committed to providing optimum access and service to people with disabilities, their families and carers.
-The Office's Disability Access and Inclusion Plan includes the following initiatives.
+The Office is committed to providing optimum access and service to people with disabilities, their families and carers and maintains a Disability Access and Inclusion Plan (DAIP).
+Current initiatives to address desired DAIP outcomes are shown below.

 Initiative 1: People with disabilities have the same opportunities as other people to access the services of, and any events organised by, a public authority.